 There’s no greater risk to our species than the one posed by humankind’s impact on the environment.
 It’s unnerving how familiar this adage has become, and the myriad coping mechanisms we employ upon its utterance.
 Odd, then, that one similarity between Documenta 14 in Athens and the 57th Venice Biennale is a lack of direct engagement with the age of the anthropocene.
 It feels like very little time has passed since contemporary art found in this term a fresh discourse for the politics of human agency, encompassing the environmental, sociological, and temporal reality of our times: the concept of a new geological era formed chiefly by the activity of humankind.
-Perhaps the 2016 failure of “Anthropocene” to be officially recognized as an era by the International Union of Geological Sciences signalled the moment of its transit from the forefront of artworld trends.
+Perhaps the three or four years it will take for the Working Group on the Anthropocene to determine which geological formation in particular gives scientific measure to a new epoch is too long for it to stay at the forefront of artworld trends.
 Nevertheless, the issues raised by the concept are not wholly absent from Venice’s pavilions.
 The spectre of mass environmental degradation, melting ice caps, and the rise of the digital in every aspect of natural life: these haunt the exhibitions, if somewhat obliquely.
 And, plodding through a flooded Piazza San Marco late one night after a wilting day of art spectacle and champagne receptions, it’s hard to shake the suggestion of a sinking civilization.

 The future of the planet, however, felt quietly sidestepped in Christine Macel’s central exhibition.
 Rather a more subjective, atomized take on contemporary activism prevailed.
 This was epitomized by Olafur Eliasson’s woefully misplaced Green Light workshop, which – though no doubt well-intentioned – felt awkward.
 Taking up one the first rooms of the Central Pavilion in the Giardini, migrants and refugees sat around assembling flimsy lights with bemused and curious art cognoscenti.
 These were in turn available to buy for €250, the proceeds going to legal aid for local refugees.
 It was pretty soon after this that I decided to step outside the Giardini to find work that eschewed performance in favor of insight scaled to geological epochs, rather than news cycles.